JeremySkalla/pysmashgg/README.md

 print(events)

 # Shows a complete list of sets given tournament and event names
-# NOTE: sleep_time is the third arg, but don't touch it unless you
+# NOTE: page_num is the third arg, allowing you to do your own pagination.
-# you know what you're doing (it is there to make sure you don't get Status Code 429)
-# If you do get Status Code 429, change sleep_time to 30 or so for large tournaments
+# The result is returned as an array of dictionaries, which individually are sets with data
+# I would reccomend iterating through each page until response is None, which means you're out of pages
+# Normally a delay is needed in real time to avoid timing out the API
-sets = smash.tournament_show_sets('smash-summit-10-online', 'melee-singles')
+sets = smash.tournament_show_sets('smash-summit-10-online', 'melee-singles', 1)
-print(sets) # note: result might be VERY large for larger tournaments.
+print(sets)

 # Shows a complete list of entrants given tournament and event names
-# NOTE: sleep_time is the third arg, but don't touch it unless you
+# NOTE: page_num is the third arg, allowing you to do your own pagination.
-# you know what you're doing (it is there to make sure you don't get code 429)
-# If you do get Status Code 429, change sleep_time to 30 or so for large tournaments
+# The result is returned as an array of dictionaries, which individually are sets with data
+# I would reccomend iterating through each page until response is None, which means you're out of pages
+# Normally a delay is needed in real time to avoid timing out the API
 entrants = smash.tournament_show_entrants('smash-summit-10-online', 'melee-singles')
-print(players)
+print(entrants)

 # Shows a complete list of bracket ids given tournament and event names
 brackets = smash.tournament_show_event_brackets('smash-summit-10', 'melee-singles')